 Case Studies

-SEN (ages 7 - 16)
+SEN (ages 7 to 16)

 A pioneering project supporting non-verbal students with profound learning difficulties from Ashmount School, to experience new language and produce visual poetry with creative writer John (Owen) Berkavitch.